kakiii/kmatch/README.md

 ### Data Collection and Usage

 #### What We Collect
-- **Job Listings**: We scan visible job postings on LinkedIn pages you visit
+- **Job Listings**: We scan visible job postings on LinkedIn and Indeed pages you visit
 - **Company Names**: We process company names to check against our sponsor database
 - **Job Titles**: We analyze job titles for language detection
-- **URLs**: We store LinkedIn job posting URLs temporarily for functionality
+- **URLs**: We store LinkedIn and Indeed job posting URLs temporarily for functionality

 #### What We Don't Collect
 - Personal information
 - Login credentials
 - Browser history
-- Any data outside of LinkedIn
+- Any data outside of LinkedIn and Indeed
 - Communication data
 - Payment information